 Even though most people think of braces when they think of orthodontics, this field of dentistry involves so much more.
 Depending on your specific needs, we can use various oral appliances to make orthodontic changes in your smile.
-During your consultation with Dr. Simon, she can evaluate your unique mouth and recommend which types of oral appliances in Lakewood, Dallas, TX can be beneficial for you.
+During your consultation with Dr. Simon, she can evaluate your unique mouth and recommend which types of oral appliances in Lakewood can be beneficial for you.
 Call us today to schedule your appointment with her!

 Why Choose Lakewood Orthodontics for Oral Appliances?

 - Customized Care for Each Patient

 - Dental Insurance Accepted

 - Patients of All Ages Welcome

 Types of Orthodontic Appliances